 International Worker’s day, also known as Workers’ Day or May Day, is a celebration of laborers & the working classes.
 Even though majority Americans don’t realize that May Day has its origins in this country, it is as “American” as basketball & white bread.
 It’ll be a sin if we do not check out some historical facts before going into May Day marketing.

 According to labor studies Professor William J. Adelman:” No single event has influenced the history of labor in Illinois, the United States, and even the world, more than the Chicago Haymarket Affair.”
-The Haymarket affair paved the way to countless processions organized by the labor class, earned respect to the labor class and became a symbol for the May Day.
+The Haymarket affair paved the way to countless processions organized by the labor class, earned respect to the labor class, and became a symbol for May Day.

-The “Rosie” image exemplified the American can-do spirit & success stories about real life “Rosies” started appearing in newspapers across the country.
+The “Rosie” image exemplified the American can-do spirit & success stories about real-life “Rosies” started appearing in newspapers across the country.
 The movement got so popular that even the government took advantage of the popularity & started a recruiting campaign of the same name.
 To this day, the legend of “Rosie the Riveter” is still remembered & is still considered as one of the most successful government advertising campaigns in history.

 It can be said that “Rosie the Riveter” doesn’t have any direct influence on May Day but it is one among the many American cultural symbols that celebrates the efforts of laborers and the image still influences working women around the world.

-Besides these events which happened in America, there were several others that happened around the world which make May Day one of the most important holidays in countries such as India, Argentina, France, Canada, China, Algeria, and others around the world.
+May Day today Besides these events which happened in America, there were several others that happened around the world which make May Day one of the most important holidays in countries such as India, Argentina, France, Canada, China, Algeria, and others around the world.

 The Catholic Church dedicated May 1 to “Saint Joseph the Worker”, the patron saint of workers & craftsmen.
 The sacrifices of all those people cannot be forgotten as we shouldn’t end up fighting for those same winnings again.

 May Day Marketing Image as per the pop-up So, let’s fast forward to our today’s corporate world where May Day is a chance to rake in sales, celebrate with employees & customers and engage in lots of social media activity with followers surrounding the festivities.

-This content is for both B2B & B2C marketers.
-For marketers who are confused on whether to market their services May Day, have a glance at our content on COOL THINGS B2B MARKETERS CAN LEARN FROM B2C TO WIN THE MARKET.
+For marketers who are confused on whether to market their services on May Day, have a glance at our content on COOL THINGS B2B MARKETERS CAN LEARN FROM B2C TO WIN THE MARKET.

 Ready to reach CEOs to discuss regarding your business?